Artist Group 2025 Recipients

 Aderayo Adenekan

-I am a queer, Black artist with a diverse creative practice spanning dance, film, and writing, all of which are informed by my experiences at the intersections of identity.
-My creative practice can simply be described as ‘storytelling’, shaped largely by my experiences.
-I’m looking to explore identity, queerness, and race, creating pieces that are meant to be both thought-provoking and emotionally engaging.
+Aderayo is a queer, Black artist with a diverse creative practice spanning dance, film, and writing, all of which are informed by her experiences at the intersections of her identity.
+Her creative practice can simply be described as ‘storytelling’, shaped largely by life experiences.
+She explores identity, queerness, and race, creating pieces meant to be both thought-provoking and emotionally engaging.

 Andre Toni Anderson